mtjhax/clearinghouse-adapter/README.md

 bundle exec rake test
 ```

-Some tests still require a running Clearinghouse API service.
-You can
+Tests that require communication with an API endpoint should save and
+reuse VCR sessions so that a running API is not a requirement for
+running subsequent tests.

+If you are developing new tests that need to talk to an instance of the
-clone the project from https://github.com/rideconnection/clearinghouse
+API, you can clone the project from
-and run the server locally, then update the config scripts to point to
+https://github.com/rideconnection/clearinghouse and run the server
-the local service.
-You will also need to ensure that a Provider exists
+locally.
+You will need to ensure that a Provider exists and specify that
-and use that provider's public and private keys in the config scripts.
+provider's public and private keys in the config scripts for the
+adapter.